ankitsjadhav/ai-companion/README.md

 # AI Companion

-A full-stack web app to create and chat with personalized AI companions.
+A fullstack web app to create and chat with personalized AI companions.
 Built with Next.js, Google Gemini AI, and Stripe for subscriptions.

 ---